Leah Berenson

 It can attack and neutralize any damaged cells, or free radicals, that are in our system and is even able to neutralize multiple at one time in order to protect our bodies from further damage and prevent damage that would be caused by a lack of antioxidants, also known as oxidative stress (17).
 In fact, a questionnaire of 247 people experiencing chronic back pain and other inflammatory disorders demonstrated that 90% of them saw an improvement in their symptoms with astaxanthin supplementation (16).

-In addition to its abilities to decrease inflammation, it has also demonstrated benefits for your immune system, reducing the signs of aging, and some neurodegenerative diseases, most of which are beginning to be traced back to a history of chronic inflammation.
+In addition to its ability to decrease inflammation, it has also demonstrated benefits for your immune system, reducing the signs of aging, and some neurodegenerative diseases, most of which are beginning to be traced back to a history of chronic inflammation.

 7. Anti-inflammatory Diet

-This information is not intended to be a substitute for professional medical advice, diagnosis or treatment and is for information only.
+This information is not intended to be a substitute for professional medical advice, diagnosis, or treatment and is for information only.
 Always seek the advice of your physician or another qualified health provider with any questions about your medical condition and/or current medication.
 Do not disregard professional medical advice or delay seeking advice or treatment because of something you have read here.

 1. Bonakdar R, Sukiennik A. Integrative Pain Management.
 New York: Oxford University Press; 2016.